The ZTF-BTS Type Ia supernovae luminosity function is consistent with a single progenitor channel for the explosions: The derived distributions are consistent with unimodal, featureless, distributions

-A Markov Chain Monte Carlo (MCMC), using the \textsc{mcmcstat} \textsc{matlab} package\footnote{https://mjlaine.github.io/mcmcstat/} is performed in order to find the distribution of the parameters and their best fit to the observed distribution.
+A Markov Chain Monte Carlo (MCMC), using the \textsc{mcmcstat} \textsc{matlab} package\footnote{https://mjlaine.github.io/mcmcstat/}, is performed in order to find the distribution of the parameters and their best fit to the observed distribution.
 The results are shown in the upper panel of Figure~\ref{fig:LF_realizations}.
-The red shaded area shows the $68$-per-cent confidence levels of the underlying distribution, where the red line within marks the median.
-The best-fit model distribution lies within the shaded region and is similar to the median distribution, although it is somewhat narrower.
-The observed distribution is presented by green symbols, and the best-fit model distribution after applying error realizations by yellow symbols.
-The error for the best-fit model distribution is the $68$-per-cent confidence bounds of the error realizations using the same underlying best-fit distribution parameters.
+The red shaded area shows the $68$ per cent confidence levels of the underlying distribution, obtained from the MCMC realizations over the set of model parameters, where the red line within marks the median.
+The best-fitting model distribution lies within the shaded region and is similar to the median distribution, although it is somewhat narrower.
+The observed distribution is presented by green symbols, and the best-fitting model distribution after applying error realizations by yellow symbols.
+The error for the best-fitting model distribution is the $68$ per cent confidence bounds of the error realizations using the same underlying best-fitting distribution parameters.
 As expected, the resulting underlying distribution is somewhat narrower than the observed one, since applying errors widens the distribution.
-The best-fit distribution is within the error margin of the observed distribution, and reproduces it quite well.
-The obtained error in \sgr is $ \sim0.028 $, which is lower than the BTS mean estimated \sgr uncertainty of $ \sim0.11 $.
-However, the \sgr uncertainties, given by SNooPy through MC simulations, might be overestimated, and the low $ \chi^2 $ values of the BTS fits in Table \ref{tab:fits sgr dm} support this claim.
-The parameters of the underlying distributions are: $\mu = 1.14^{+0.02}_{-0.02}$, $ \tau_1=0.22^{+0.03}_{-0.02}$, $ \tau_2 = 0.017^{+0.013}_{-0.014}$, and $C=8.5^{+5.0}_{-3.2}\times10^2\,\text{Gpc}^{-3}\,\text{yr}^{-1} $.
+The best-fitting distribution is within the error margin of the observed distribution, and reproduces it quite well.
+The obtained error in \sgr\ is $ \sim0.028 $, which is lower than the BTS mean estimated \sgr\ uncertainty of $ \sim0.11 $.
+However, the \sgr\ uncertainties, given by SNooPy through MC simulations, might be overestimated, and the low $ \chi^2_{\nu} $ values of the BTS fits in Table \ref{tab:fits sgr dm} support this claim.
+The parameters of the underlying distributions are $\mu = 1.14^{+0.02}_{-0.02}$, $ \tau_1=0.22^{+0.03}_{-0.02}$, $ \tau_2 = 0.017^{+0.013}_{-0.014}$, and $C=8.5^{+5.0}_{-3.2}\times10^2\,\text{Gpc}^{-3}\,\text{yr}^{-1} $.

-In the lower panel of Figure~\ref{fig:LF_realizations} we show the same results for the $\mni$ distribution.
-We use the same underlying distribution with the parameters that were found for the \sgr distribution, transformed using Equation \eqref{eq:Ni sgr}.
-The best-fit results also agree with the observed $\mni$ distribution.
+In the lower panel of Figure~\ref{fig:LF_realizations}, we show the same results for the $\mni$ distribution.
+We use the same underlying distribution with the parameters that were found for the \sgr\ distribution, transformed using Equation \eqref{eq:Ni sgr}.
+The best-fitting results also agree with the observed $\mni$ distribution.

 The total rate of the underline LF is $ R\approx2.81^{+0.72}_{-0.62}\times10^4\,\text{Gpc}^{-3}\,\text{yr}^{-1} $, consistent with the total rate of the observed LF.
 We conservatively add to the Poisson noise the error due to the uncertainty of the fitted model parameters.
 We obtain for the iron production rate $ 1.61^{+0.36}_{-0.32}\times10^4\,M_\odot\,\text{Gpc}^{-3}\,\text{yr}^{-1} $.